 - Spanner in the Works: Willow and Anya start to cast the spell, during which they are supposed to pour the sacred sand over the representation of the necklace to bring it forth from before it was smashed.
 As images from "The Wish" flash through Willow's head her hands start shaking uncontrollably, causing the sacred sand to pour onto one of her hands instead of the image of Anya's necklace.

-- Stop Helping Me!: Xander proceeds to dig himself deeper by clarifying what she meant:
+- Stop Helping Me!
+(In-Universe): Xander proceeds to dig himself deeper by clarifying what she meant: